The Desmond Tutu/Church of Scotland Masters Scholarship

 The scholarship will be awarded broadly on the basis of academic merit with candidates requiring a Bachelor Degree equivalent to a UK first class or 2:1 Honours degree.

-Applications for this scholarship are no longer being accepted for 2020-2021 as the 6th of April deadline has now passed.
+Applications for the 2021-2022 academic session are no longer being accepted for this scholarship as the 12th of April deadline has now passed.

 All applicants will be notified of the outcome by the end of June 2022.